Rent safe and private dog parks hosted by locals

 Some canine sports are similar to what we imagine human sports to be.
 Consider flyball, for example.
 In this fast-paced activity, teams of dogs run a relay course.
 The team with the fastest time wins.
 (Instead of carrying a baton, they carry a ball in their mouths.)

 Other dog sports are quite different from our human activities.
-Think of rally obedience, where dogs respond to their owner’s cues on the spot in what can be described as a looser version of a formal obedience competition.
+Think of rally obedience, where dogs respond to their owner’s cues on the spot in a looser version of a formal obedience competition.

 Dog sports are for more than professional breeders and trainers

 Many canine sports started with the goal of "proving" (that is, demonstrating quality) breeding stock.
 Herding competitions for working dogs on farms is one example.
-Others came about just for fun—like dock diving—and today it’s possible to compete in most dog sports at an amateur level!
+Others came about just for fun, like dock diving——and today it’s possible to compete in most dog sports at an amateur level!
+(This is especially true in North America, where American pet parents love doing all sorts of activities for fun with their companions.)

 Dog sports be wonderful opportunities for canine enrichment, socialization, and bonding with our pets.